AshrafMohammad1998/documentation/content/applications/finance/accounting/get_started/cheat_sheet.rst

    * .. rst-class:: intro-assets

-     **Assets** represent the company's wealth and the goods it owns.
+     **Assets** rrepresent the company's wealth and the goods it owns.
 Fixed assets include buildings and offices, while current assets include bank accounts and cash.
 The money owed by a client is an asset.
 An employee is not an asset.